 SWEEP leads industrial energy efficiency networking and recognition programs for industries in Colorado and Utah, and actively supports efforts to improve industrial efficiency and combined heat and power (CHP) in other southwestern states.

 SWEEP provides advice and technical assistance to help state energy offices and local governments in the region improve their energy efficiency strategies and programs.

 Information Exchange and Communications

 SWEEP provides fact sheets, news items, program summaries, case studies and research reports through its website.
 In addition, SWEEP organizes regional workshops to foster exchange of information on state-of-the-art technologies, policies and programs.
-SWEEP also works to increase press coverage of energy efficiency issues in the region.
+SWEEP also works to increase press coverage of energy efficiency and clean transportation issues in the region.